ALL members of a referee crew must present their USSF ID# to

-Please check REGISTRATION INSTRUCTIONS on the left of the page.
+Check the CLINIC LISTING and REGISTRATION INSTRUCTIONS on the left of the page

 Refunds for referee registration will be 50% and can only be requested and paid out during the registration period for the year for which payment was submitted.
 Registration begins July 1 and ends June 30 for each certification year.

 If you cannot attend a scheduled course and/or are unable to complete any required advance online training and would like to switch to another course, you may do so without incurring any additional charge.
 You do that by “cancelling the registration” in the original course.
 The system will apply both the fees and any online work completed in the first course to the new course.
 Note: You must cancel a registration before the instructor closes the course.
 This usually happens within a few days of the course ending.

 If a clinic is cancelled due to low enrollment and no other clinics are available, a refund for the total fee can be provided, less the $5 fee for the background check on adult registrations.
 You must request a refund before June 30.

 We have put together a table that lists the requirements for inital certification and recertification for Grades 8 though 6.
 If you have any questions regarding certification, grade maintenance, or upgrading to a higher grade level, please contact your local area administrator.

 To view the table for initial certification and recertification requirements: CLICK HERE

 The State Referee Committee has changed the registration year, instruction year, and assessment year to coincide with that of US Soccer.